JeremiahKaren/35percent.github.io/letters/2016-13-13-mayor-viability-spd.md

 ## Affordable housing in perpetuity
 As we have shown in our recent [report](http://35percent.org/2016-12-12-ombudsman-slams-southwark-for-no-s106-monitoring/) and Ombudsman investigation, Southwark has had no procedures for monitoring whether developments were providing the level of affordable housing required by planning consents.

 Paragraphs 2.44 and 2.45 relating to securing affordable housing in perpetuity are meaningless unless they are accompanied by robust monitoring and enforcement procedures.
+These should be enshrined in planning policy and open to public scrutiny in order to ensure confidence in the planning process.

-## Off-site and cash in lieu
+## Off-site provision and cash in lieu payments
 Paragraphs 2.48-2.53 enable the opportunity for developers to make an in-lieu payment or offsite provision instead of providing affordable housing on site.

 This goes against the whole concept of affordable housing policy in that its objective is to create mixed communities.